ardoq/compojure-swagger/README.md

 ## Errors

-This thing completely breaks if you create cross-namespace closures, or even if your routes/contexts consist of variables.
+This thing completely breaks if you create cross-namespace closures, or if your routes/contexts consist of variables.

 ex:
 ```clojure